sc0v0ne/LearnAI/ml/ai.md

 Thus, a general-purpose universal optimization strategy is theoretically impossible and the only way one strategy can outperform another is if it is specialized to the specific problem under consideration.

-### Bias vs Variance Tradeoff

-The bias-variance trade-off will help us understand the concepts of models over-fitting and under-fitting to training data.

-> If you torture the data long enough, it will confess - Ronald Coase

 ### The Curse of Dimensionality

 The _curse of dimensionality_ refers to the problems that arise when working with data in the higher dimensions which does not exist in lower dimensions.

 - As the number of features increase, the number of samples also increases proportionally.
 Thus, the more features we have, the more number of samples we will need to have all combinations of feature values well represented in our sample.

-- As the number of features increases, the model becomes more complex and the greater the chances of overfitting.
+- As the number of features increase, the model becomes more complex and the greater the chances of overfitting.

 - A machine learning model that is trained on a large number of features becomes increasingly dependent on the data it was trained on and in turn overfitted which results in poor performance on new unseen data.